MattLdwig/FEND-Nanodegree_Arcade-Game/README.md

 ## How to play?

 Use the arrow keys from your keyboad to move your player.
+Pick up as many gems as you can and reach the exit.
 Use the ESC key for restart the game.

 ## License